Concrete vs. Asphalt

 Durability and Maintenance

-Asphalt driveways require more upkeep in terms of maintenance.
-Asphalt driveways should be sealed by homeowners every three to five years to protect against the damage caused by UV rays and moisture.
-Over time, exposure to harsh weather conditions can cause asphalt to crack or become brittle if it is neglected.
-On the other hand, concrete driveways are easier to maintain and although they may have to be sealed every 5 to 10 years, they are less likely to be damaged by factors like sunlight and rain.
-Cracks in concrete can be repaired easily, if they occur, using polyurethane foam injections or other repair methods.
+Asphalt driveways require more maintenance.
+Asphalt driveways should be sealed by homeowners every 3 to 5 years to protect against damage from UV rays and moisture.
+Over time, exposure to harsh weather conditions can cause asphalt to crack or become brittle if left unattended.
+On the other hand, concrete driveways are easier to maintain; although they may need to be sealed every 5 to 10 years, they are less likely to be damaged by factors like sunlight and rain.
+Cracks in concrete can be easily repaired if they occur, using polyurethane foam injections or other repair methods.

 Installation Time

 The two materials also have very different installation processes.
 Asphalt driveways cure quickly, and homeowners can normally drive on them within a day of installation.
 This can be especially helpful for those who need to get into their driveway right away after installation.
 On the other hand, concrete needs a week or so to cure before it can support weight.
-At this time homeowners should refrain from driving on or placing heavy objects on the new surface.
+At this time, please refrain from driving on or placing heavy objects on the new surface.

 The two materials also differ in their installation process.
-Typically, asphalt is in hot liquid form when laid down and is then compacted with heavy machinery.
+Typically, asphalt is laid in hot liquid form and then compacted with heavy machinery.
 This is a process that requires specialized equipment as well as skilled laborers who know how to install asphalt surfaces properly.
-During concrete installation, a mixture of cement, sand, gravel and water is poured into forms that determine the shape of the driveway.
-Once poured, the surface has to be smoothed out and finished before it starts to cure.
+During concrete installation, a mixture of cement, sand, gravel, and water is poured into forms that determine the shape of the driveway.
+Once poured, the surface must be smoothed and finished before it starts to cure.

 Climate Suitability